-Therese Shechter is an award-winning filmmaker and writer, and the founder of the feminist production company Trixie Films.
+Therese Shechter is an award-winning filmmaker, public speaker, and the founder of the production company Trixie Films.
 Her work fuses humor, activism, and personal storytelling to disturb what's considered most sacred about womanhood.

 Therese began her two-decades-long film career as an intern at Robert DeNiro’s production company Tribeca Productions.
 Since then, her work has been screened and streamed globally on TV and home video, at the Brooklyn Museum and the Kinsey Insitute, and at film festivals from Rio de Janeiro to Istanbul to Seoul.
 Her work is in the collections of hundreds of universities, non-profits, and libraries, and has been covered by The Atlantic, New York Magazine, Vice, The Chicago Tribune, The New York Post, Elle, The Guardian, and Ms Magazine, among others.